codahale/veil/docs/design.md

 Authenticity](#outsider-authenticity)), in which the adversary `A` knows the public keys of all users but none of their secret keys ([[BS10]](#bs10), p.
 47).

-Because both Ed25519 and ML-DSA-65 are sUF-CMA secure (see [`veil.sig`](#digital-signatures)), it is infeasible for `A` to forge a signature for a new message or modify an existing signature for an existing message.
+Because ML-DSA-65 is sUF-CMA secure (see [`veil.sig`](#digital-signatures)), it is infeasible for `A` to forge a signature for a new message or modify an existing signature for an existing message.
 Therefore, `veil.sres` provides authenticity in the multi-user outsider setting.

 #### Insider Authenticity Of Headers